-The current Tender Document is written for Consultants that will provide business export coaching, institutional support, and corporate social responsibility coaching, through expert advice, export development and promotion processes at sector level and with SMEs individually in Indonesia.
-The invitation to tender has been divided into lots per expertise (see 2.3 Lots).
+The current Tender Document is written for consultants that will provide export coaching and training to SMEs, and support, through expert advice, export development and promotion processes at sector level for companies active in the natural ingredients sector in Indonesia.
+The invitation to tender has been divided into 3 lots (see 2.3 Lots).

-1.4 Time frame
+1.4 Time schedule